 1. Grocery store.
 Empty your recycling box, and set up a grocery store with the kids.
 A cardboard box or stroller could become a grocery cart, and pennies in a ‘cash register’ and ‘wallet’ are a nice touch.
 You could even get more complicated with receipts and price stickers to do some math work.
 At many ages you can use this as a tool to learn counting, money management, and creativity.
 If we want to bake a cake, what do we need?

 2. Hide the toys.
 Make a scavenger hunt with favourite toys. (like an Easter egg hunt anytime of the year!)

-3. Allison from Stylekid makes playdoh (see our great recipes) from scratch and puts it into glass jars with recipe tags for birthday party giveaways.
+3. Playdoh from scratch is fun and you can put it into glass jars with recipe tags for birthday party giveaways.

-4. Sue from Raspberry Kids plays Clues.
+4. Clues.
 She draws up paper “clues” of objects around her house and then turns off the lights.
 The kids have their flashlights (ecotronic ones from Raspberry Kids of course!) and she gives them their first clue.
 They figure out what the image is and then they go to it to find their next clue.
 At the end the kids get a ‘You Win’ drawing with a happy face and we will give them a small treat.